-A few breeds stand out when we think horses and dogs.
-It's not so much breed that matters, as temperament.
+A few breeds stand out when we think of horses and dogs.
+It's not so much breed that matters as temperament.
 Most barns get a certain amount of visitor traffic, so the barn dog should be non-aggressive, especially around children.
-But traditionally the barn dog is a useful canine, earning his keep in such capacities as herding, hunting or controlling vermin populations.
+Traditionally, the barn dog is a useful canine, earning his keep in such capacities as herding, hunting, or controlling vermin populations.

 Australian Shepherds have long held up their end of the job as herders on farms and ranches in the western United States.
 Contrary to their name, the breed was actually developed in the American West.

 They are bred for their working ability rather than type.
 Crossed with other herding breeds, the Aussie is known for his intelligence, endurance, energy, and strong herding instinct.
 They do not make suitable housedogs because they need plenty of wide-open space, attention, and training.
 In fact, many breeders note that this highly intelligent dog can outsmart his owners in many cases.

 The Corgi is a favorite of horse folk.
 He's a short, long dog that is just as at home herding cattle or sitting on your lap in front of the TV.
 Welsh legend has it that the Corgi was a gift from the fairies.
 Little in stature but big of heart, the Corgi was a cattle dog, rather, and family pet to the ancient Welshmen.
 A stiff penalty was given to anyone who would dare to steal a family's Corgi because they were so important to the farmer.

 3. Jack Russell Terrier

 Jack Russell Terrier is a personal favorite—a little dog with a BIG personality.
 I met my first J.R. at a Saddlebred barn.
 It was love at first sight.
 Now I have "Barnie" in the family, and there is never a dull moment around the house.
 At age 17, he has slowed down a little but still gets excited if I say, "Find the mouse," or even more so at the mere mention of a squirrel.